liquibase/liquibase-test-harness/README.md

 This test validates work of Liquibase 'snapshot' command by comparing expected and generated snapshots after a DB object was created.

-## BaseLevelTest

-This test validates work of basic Liquibase logic.
-It runs simple 'create table' sql-formatted query using Liquibase 'update' command and checks whether databasechangelog and databasechangeloglock tables were created and filled with correct data.

 ## Running the Tests